-CD27L, also known as CD70, a type II membrane protein, a member of the TNF ligand family and is expressed primarily on activated T-and B-lymphocytes and mature dendritic cells.
+CD27L, also known as CD70, a type II membrane protein, a member of the TNF superfamily and is expressed primarily on activated T-and B-lymphocytes and mature dendritic cells.

 Read all details below including Quick Specs.

 ** Please note: For orders over 1 mg, please inquire here

 |Tag:||Mouse IgG2a Fc|

 |Abs 0.1% (= 1 mg/ml):||1.242|